-- FileMaker WebDirect does not support the OnLayoutKeystroke and OnObjectKeystroke script triggers. - If a web user closes a browser window or clicks the web browser's Refresh button, FileMaker WebDirect leaves the current session without logging out or activating the OnWindowClose and OnLastWindowClose script triggers.
-If the web user clicked the Refresh button, FileMaker WebDirect then creates a new connection to FileMaker Server, activating the OnFirstWindowOpen and OnWindowOpen script triggers. - Avoid using the OnObjectModify script trigger to monitor keystrokes in a field.
-Each keystroke activates the OnObjectModify script trigger, which must communicate with FileMaker Server to execute the associated script and therefore may reduce performance.
+- FileMaker WebDirect does not support the OnLayoutKeystroke and OnObjectKeystroke script triggers. - FileMaker WebDirect does not support using the OnObjectModify script trigger to monitor keystrokes in a field (such as when a web user enters text via a keyboard, an input method editor, or a predictive-text suggestion).
+Monitoring keystrokes with OnObjectModify may reduce performance or lead to unexpected results. - If a web user closes a browser window or clicks the web browser's Refresh button, FileMaker WebDirect leaves the current session without logging out or activating the OnWindowClose and OnLastWindowClose script triggers.
+If the web user clicked the Refresh button, FileMaker WebDirect then creates a new connection to FileMaker Server, activating the OnFirstWindowOpen and OnWindowOpen script triggers.